mattfreshwaters/WeightTracker/weight-tracker/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Information from the Developer

+"Weight Tracker" was created as my first individual full-stack project.
+Some of the technologies I used are described below:

+- SpringBoot + Spring Security to create a Maven project, creating my REST API
+- Angular to consume the REST API and set up the front-end, with several components throughout
+- "Apex Charts" to create the graph component
+- PostgresSQL to store all of my data & schemas